 Liver stores vitamins and minerals. if liver does not function properly, it may cause deficiency diseases.
-Liver function test is a blood test done to measure specific enzymes and proteins in your blood.
+The liver function test is a blood test done to measure specific enzymes and proteins in your blood.
 Test showing either higher or lower-than-normal levels of these proteins or enzymes can indicate a problem with your liver.

 What is dull or lifeless skin?

 Dull skin is basically a skin that has lost its liveliness and brightness.
-Skin which is dry and rough, has age spots or uneven tan is identified as dull skin.
+Skin which is dry and rough has age spots or uneven tan is identified as dull skin.
 Dull skin will make you look tired and old.

 Pollution is problematic for your lungs as well as your skin.

 - Dust can clog pores and cause the growth of bacteria which in turn leads to acne.